Senozoid/ZC1-handbook/glossary.md

 ### Combat stats

 Combat stats are those stats which affect only combat, and not story gameplay.
-These consist of accuracy, evasion, balance, reach, turnrate, speed, Dmg and Def.
+These consist of accuracy, evasion, balance, reach, turnrate, speed, damage and defence.

 ## D

-### Def
+### Defence

-### Dmg
+### Damage

 ## E

 ### Evasion

 This is a combat stat that increases the likelihood of the physical attacks directed at the combatant being evaded.
 Evasion also determines the effectiveness of shields equipped by the combatant.
-Unless modified, evasion is equal to the combatant's Martial skill.
+Base evasion is dynamically calculated during combat, and depends on a combination of the combatant's Martial and Athletic skills.
+Evasion cannot be less than 1 or more than 10.

 ## M